NEED MORE HELP?

 Step 1- Initial planning and consultation

-- The first step is to conduct a consultation in order to understand your business goals, legal requirements, and licensing needs.
-Our team at Tetra Consultants will also ensure that your business model fits with the EMI license conditions.
+• The first step is to conduct a consultation in order to understand your business goals, legal requirements, and licensing needs.
+Our team at Tetra Consultants will also ensure that your business model fits with the EMI (Electronic Money Institution) license conditions.

 Step 2- Company incorporation

-- Tetra Consultants helps you to register a legal entity in the Czech Republic.
-Our team also drafts a detailed business plan, financial projections, articles of association, and secures a registered physical office address on your behalf.
+• Tetra Consultants helps you to register a legal entity in the Czech Republic.
+Our lawyers and licensing specialists also drafts a detailed business plan, financial projections, articles of association, and secure a registered physical office address on your behalf.

 Step 3- Prepare documents